Up close and personal with Greek archaeological treasures

 What level is the course and do I need any particular skills?

 This is an `introductory` course and does not assume any previous study or reading although you will need a good grasp of English to keep up with the course.
-You will gain more from the course, in terms of enjoyment and learning, if you are able and willing to do some supplementary reading, but this is not required.
+You will gain more from the course, in terms of enjoyment and learning, if you are able and willing to do some supplementary reading, but this is entirely optional.

 How will I be taught, and will there be any work outside the class?